SebastianWilkes/AudioGames/README.md

 IoT-Glove
 -------------------------------------------------------------------------------
-Glove to send and receive signals via a gateway
+Glove to send and receive signals via a gateway.

 This code is meant for students that need a working example of how to implement CoAP on a node that uses Riot.
 I can not garanty that this code is up to date or the best way to do it.

 Tags: RIOT-OS, CoAP, OSC, 6LoWPAN, raspberrypi, python3, c++, aiocoap, microcoap

 Autor: Sebastian Wilkes

 Project: AudioGames, HAW Hamburg

 Semester: SS 2016

 **Description:**